-Tech Mahindra Solidifies its Position Among the Top 10 Global IT Services Brands in the Annual Brand Finance Ranking
+Tech Mahindra Solidifies Its Position Among The Top 10 Global IT Services Brands In The Annual Brand Finance Ranking

-The company is among the Top 5 gainers in Brand Strength Index with its highest ever brand strength score so far
+(MENAFN- Mid-East Info) The company is among the Top 5 gainers in Brand Strength index with its highest ever brand strength score so far

 Tech Mahindra has been consistently strengthening its brand positioning with the launch of its Scale at SpeedTM promise that has been resonating with customers across the globe.
 The organization has aligned its brand promise to the dual imperatives of scale and speed, bringing together the influence of both Tech Mahindra and the larger Mahindra Group.